serverless/blog/posts/2017-04-17-software-engineering-resources.md

 ---
-title: Essential Resources for Becoming a Rockstar Developer
+title: 7 Must Read Books for Becoming a Better Software Developer
 description: Want to be a better engineer or programmer?
 Check out this list of resources from the Serverless team.
-date: 2017-04-14
+date: 2017-04-17
 thumbnail: https://cloud.githubusercontent.com/assets/20538501/24940473/2bdb229a-1ef8-11e7-9e8d-8f75b5461748.png
 layout: Post
 authors: